Bytes Technology Group

 Bytes Technology Group is a reseller of computer software in Leatherhead, Surrey, England.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The business was established in a shop in Epsom in 1982.
 It was acquired by Allied Electronics Corporation (Altron), a company led by the entrepreneur, Bill Venter, in 1998.
-The company was demerged from Altron and was subject to an initial public offering on the London Stock Exchange in December 2020.